Return to Philosophy Web Homepage Title: Introduction to Logic

 Unfortunately, the answer is no, according to a major new report published this month in Psychological Science in the Public Interest … [A]lthough numerous studies have purported to show the existence of different kinds of learners (such as ‘auditory learners’ and ‘visual learners’), those studies have not used the type of randomized research designs that would make their findings credible.”[6]

 Comment: No fallacy occurs.
-The passage describes new randomized research on a topic that provides better evidence that older non-randomized studies.
+The passage describes new randomized research on a topic that provides better evidence than older non-randomized studies.

-Comment: The fallacy of ad ignorantiam occurs.
+Comment: If the the writer were to assert rather than suggest that heeled footwear and schizophrenia are associated, then the fallacy of ad ignorantiam would occur.
 From the fact the author has not personally observed a patient having a certain characteristic, it does not logically that no such patient exists.

 9. “Such a gigantic will as that of a Buddha or a Jesus could not be obtained in one life, for we know who their fathers were.
 It is not known that their fathers ever spoke a word for the good of mankind. … If it was only a case of hereditary transmission, how do you account for this petty prince, who was not, perhaps, obeyed by his own servants, producing this son, whom half a world worships?
 How do you explain the gulf between the carpenter and his son, whom millions of human beings worship as God?
 It cannot be solved by the theory of heredity.”[9]